lucas-nelson/blake-talk-elixir-build/PITCHME.md

 Running on an AWS EC2 instance, the buildkite 'ci-builder-agent':

-1. pulls the `builder-elixir-1.4` container from AWS ECR and runs it to…
+1. pull the `builder-elixir-1.4` container from AWS ECR and runs it to…
-2. clones the git repo at the right SHA for the build
+2. clone the git repo at the right SHA for the build
-3. runs `prepare_code` which does all the interesting work
+3. run `prepare_code` which does all the interesting work
 4. `docker build` the container for deployment and `docker push` it to AWS ECR

 <small>https://github.com/blake-education/dockerfiles/blob/develop/app-builders/builder-base/build</small>